elegant-scipy/elegant-scipy/markdown/ch2.markdown

 But it turns out to be simple and useful in many cases where the specific distribution doesn't matter, but the relative changes of values within a population are important.
 For example, Bolstad and colleagues [showed](http://bioinformatics.oxfordjournals.org/content/19/2/185.full.pdf) that it performs admirably in recovering known expression levels in microarray data.

-Using NumPy indexing tricks and the `scipy.stats.rank_data` function, quantile normalization in Python is fast, efficient, and elegant.
+Using NumPy indexing tricks and the `scipy.stats.mstats.rankdata` function, quantile normalization in Python is fast, efficient, and elegant.

 ```python
 import numpy as np